Roxana-Runcan/Bank.Customer.Churn.Analysis/README.md

 ## Recommendations
 -----

-- Strengthen retention in Germany, since it has the highest churning rate and greatest influence on overall results.
+- Strengthen customer loyalty in Germany, as it has the highest churn rate and the greatest influence on overall results

-- Retention campaigns should be focused on female customers across all countries
+- Retention campaigns should focus on female customers across all countries

-- Additionally, retention strategies should target first-year customers in Germany, onboarding experiences should be reevaluated and improved, while in Spain and France loyalty incentives should be deployed to preserve the customer base
+- Additionally, churn reducing strategies should target first year customers in Germany, where onboarding experiences should be re-evaluated and improved, while in Spain and France loyalty incentives should be deployed to preserve the already existing customer base

-- The 40 to 59 age segment should be prioritized for both cutomer retention and product expansion, since it combines potential for higher value and high churn rate.
+- The 40–59 age segment should be prioritized for both customer retention and product expansion, as it combines high value with a high churn rate

-- Build targeted upsell strategies for women who currently hold the basic product, since they show strongest interest in moving towards Plus and Premium.
+- Build targeted upsell strategies for women who currently hold the basic product, as they show the strongest interest in moving towards Plus and Premium

 ## Caveats and assumptions
+---
+- The analysis has been conducted on 2.5 years of data.
+For the purpose of creating an actionable plan, the assumption was made that the year 2025 will follow similar trend patterns for the remaining months.
+However, this assumption will require additional validation at the end of the year, and the anticipated trends may need to be re-evaluated
 -----
--

 *represents a sample company